dfrdn/gulapa-law/content/lawyers/dave-adrian-v-bruzon.md

 startDate: 2022-04-22T16:12:56.570Z
 email: dave.bruzon@gulapalaw.com
 mobile: (+63)286587835 to 36
-description: "Dave is an underbar associate of the firm.
-He is also a Certified Public Accountant. "
+description: Dave is an associate of the firm.
+He is also a Certified Public Accountant.
 image: /img/dave-bruzon.jpg
 admissions:
   - Philippine Bar, 2022 (Exemplary)